exercism/go/exercises/concept/the-farm/.docs/introduction.md

 ## Scope of error

-In Go, it is also a best practice to avoid declaring variables in a scope if these are not required later.
+In Go, it is also a best practice to avoid declaring variables in a scope if they are not required later.

 For the sake of this example, we want to check for errors only: